OpenZeppelin/ethernaut/gamedata/descriptions/levels/instances.md

 &nbsp;
 #### 6. Get test ether
 To play the game, you will need test ether.
-The easiest way to get some testnet ether is via [the MetaMask faucet](https://faucet.metamask.io/).
+The easiest way to get some testnet ether is via [this faucet](https://faucet.rinkeby.io/).

 Once you see some ether in your balance, move on to the next step.